leomeyer/Arducom/README.md

 Current version: 1.2 (2022-04-30)

-Arducom simplifies communication between Arduinos and Linux devices.
+Arducom simplifies communication between Arduinos and Windows/Linux devices.
 It is designed to be versatile and easy to extend.
 It currently supports serial, I2C and TCP/IP connections.
 Supported boards are AVR boards as well as the ESP8266.